jim-collier/x9git/README.md

 - Gitsby works with any Git remote, GitHub and GitLab included.
 The exceptions go through [gh](https://github.com/cli/cli) and are therefore GitHub-only: the `pr` commands, `repo create`, and `repo connect` when you give it an `owner/name` instead of a URL.

-- What you need: Git.
-Gitsby is one static binary with no runtime, no interpreter and nothing to install alongside it.
+- What you need: Git, and nothing else.

 	- Published for Linux, macOS, Windows and FreeBSD, on x86-64 and ARM64.
 Every one of those is a plain download - there is no build step and no dependency to satisfy first.